danhallock/groupme-tools/README.md

 Log into [GroupMe's web interface](https://web.groupme.com/groups) and use Chrome or Safari's inspector to monitor the network requests when you load one of your groups.

-You'll notice a GET request to an endpoint `https://v2.groupme.com/groups/GROUP_ID/messages`.
+You'll notice a GET request to an endpoint `https://v2.groupme.com/groups/GROUP_ID/messages` for a group chat, or `https://api.groupme.com/v3/direct_messages?other_user_id=OTHER_USER_ID` for direct messages.

 One of the headers sent with that request, `X-Access-Token`, is your access token.

 ## Finding your group ID

 Again, in GroupMe's web interface, the group ID is the numeric ID included in the group's URL (`https://web.groupme.com/groups/GROUP_ID`).
+For direct messages, you'll need the other_user_id.

 ## Requirements/Dependencies/Python